Die Tat (Swiss newspaper): Tabloid (1977–1978)

 The president of the Migros administrative delegation at the time, Pierre Arnold, wanted to replace the daily newspaper with an aggressive but factual "tabloid newspaper of a high standard" (without "sex and crime").
 A few years earlier, however, a project with similar aspirations in the form of the Neue Presse had failed.
 Arnold was able to convince the 26-member board of his project by a very narrow margin of 12 to 11 members.
 The new newspaper was to focus on consumer protection, with the aim of achieving a circulation of 80,000 copies in one year and being financially self-supporting in three years.

-To this end, Arnold recruited a largely new, much larger team under editor-in-chief Roger Schawinski, including Kurt W. Zimmermann, Urs P. Gasche, Peter Knechtli (Basel), Hanspeter Thür (advice), Fredy Hämmerli and Gerd Klinner, who had already been editor of the daily paper from 1969 to 1972.
-Ulrich Doerfel, deputy editor-in-chief and head of features and reports, Herbert Tauber, head of foreign affairs, and Albin Minder, head of local affairs, were transferred from the daily paper's masthead to that of the tabloid.
-Local editor Silvio Kippe was also planned, but he left before the new newspaper was published.
 In order to make the significantly higher circulation and four-color printing possible, it was necessary to set up a printing plant in Spreitenbach, Limmatdruck AG, in a very short space of time.
 The original plan was to publish the new Tat as early as the end of 1976, also as an daily newspaper, but Schawinski, who had been working for Migros since the beginning of 1977, successfully resisted this move.

-Development
+Editorial team

+Under editor-in-chief Roger Schawinski, Migros assembled a largely new and expanded editorial team for the launch of the tabloid newspaper in 1977.
+The staff included journalists Kurt W. Zimmermann, Urs P. Gasche, Peter Knechtli, Hanspeter Thür, Fredy Hämmerli, and Gerd Klinner, who had previously served as editor of the daily newspaper from 1969 to 1972.

+Several editors joined from the daily newspaper, including deputy editor-in-chief and features editor Ulrich Doerfel, foreign affairs editor Herbert Tauber, and local affairs editor Albin Minder.
+Local editor Silvio Kippe was also expected to join the newspaper, but left before publication.

+New format and investigative journalism

 On April 4, 1977, Tat appeared for the first time in a new layout, in half-format, and was the first national newspaper in Switzerland to be printed in four colors.
 As a morning newspaper published Monday to Saturday, it competed with Blick.
 According to its own figures, it had a circulation of 70,000 copies and a reach of over 200,000 readers.

 The newspaper subsequently became known, among other things, for uncovering the so-called Chiasso scandal at Schweizerische Kreditanstalt SKA (now Credit Suisse), which Tat called "SKAndal".

+Editorial style and financial difficulties

+However, the newspaper's aggressive style, sometimes also towards Migros, soon led to fierce criticism from a growing number of members of the administration, who also referred to numerous expressions of displeasure from cooperative members.

+In addition, the annual deficits of 8 to 12 million Swiss francs far exceeded the targets and a balanced account, as demanded by Arnold for a period that had now been extended to five years, no longer seemed achievable.